 Guidance is provided to assist evaluators and proponents in their respective tasks.
 While the evaluation of proposals should strive to be objective, they will inevitably include a measure of subjectivity.
 In cases where quantitative data or even expert opinions are not available, evaluators will try to reach consensus on a score that best reflects the actual situation.
 Where uncertainty or lack of data is an important issue for a particular site, evaluators might recommend that priority be given to future funding/research to fill the data gap.

-Once the Evaluation Criteria have been put into use, shortcomings in their formulation will certainly become apparent, and it is anticipated that the criteria will need to be kept under regular review, so that improvements can be suggested and incorporated.
+Once the Evaluation Criteria have been put into use, shortcomings in their formulation will certainly become apparent, and it is anticipated that the criteria will need to be kept under regular review so that improvements can be suggested and incorporated.
+The English version presented here was last revised on 19 July 2013; and a French translation was added on 31 July 2013.